logos-co/roadmap/content/nomos/updates/Athens Offsite Notes.md

 - Building our case for privacy our protection and viability of the project.
 We need to define the terms of privacy and create that shield.
 Privacy is necessary for personal items to be possible, health, business, institutions.

-Network States:

-- Long term play.
-When network states become a thing we need to be positioned.
-Excitement right now in crypto is harder to get, but we need to be prepared.

 Technical Narratives:

 - Litenodes.
-Rules without ruler (Celestia).
-Our blockchain is a cockroach (meme)
+Rules without a ruler
-- Data Availability Sampling (warrants a paper)
+- Data Availability Sampling
-- Restaking (now that is a thing, we were early to it)
+- Restaking

 Decentralisation

 - We can be more decentralised than any other blockchain ever.

-Competitor Research

-- Celestia - Celestia is not built for an end of the world situation.
-- Anoma

 ##### `Technical Milestones